KeatonKirk/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
+WILL BE UPDATING PROJECT IDEA TO REFLECT NEW INVOLVEMENT IN ALGOVERA DAO

 Outline:
 My Final project will be a crowdfunding application that lets users independently and anonymously raise funds for registered nonprofit organizations.